 Topaz Labs have launched yet another stand-alone photo processing tool in their AI Series, Topaz Sharpen AI.
-It claims to sharpen images which are shaky.
+It claims to sharpen images that are shaky.
 We need to test and see whether it does a good job or not.

 The main issue with any Sharpening tool is that it does not discriminate between the details and the noise in the image.
 So, the sharpening gets applied to both noise as well as details.

 Otherwise, you need to do selective sharpening by using the Layers feature in the software to hide the out of focus region in the image.
-But, it would be time-consuming and little hectic, especially, if you are not used to it.
+But, it would be time-consuming and a little hectic, especially, if you are not used to it.

 How to use Topaz Sharpen AI?